akshaibabuk-abk/Student-Placement-Analysis/README.md

 The dataset was sourced from Kaggle and processed end-to-end using Power BI (Power Query + DAX).

 🎯 Objectives

-Analyze placement rates across different degrees, branches, and demographics Identify the impact of CGPA, coding skills, and internships on placement outcomes Build interactive KPIs and visuals for data-driven insights Practice real-world data cleaning, modeling, and visualization
+Analyze placement rates across different degrees, branches, and demographics/ Identify the impact of CGPA, coding skills, and internships on placement outcomes/ Build interactive KPIs and visuals for data-driven insights/ Practice real-world data cleaning, modeling, and visualization/

 🗂️ Dataset Information